Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/ikarus/functions/objects.md

     };
     ```

-    Full Ikarus definition of this class, with members decription can be found in [`Misc.d`](https://github.com/Lehona/Ikarus/blob/master/EngineClasses_G1/Misc.d#L490-L537) file.
+    Full Ikarus definition of this class, with members description can be found in [`Misc.d`](https://github.com/Lehona/Ikarus/blob/master/EngineClasses_G1/Misc.d#L490-L537) file.
 The class is same for G1 and G2A engines.

 ### `MEM_GetClassDef`
 Returns a pointer to the `zCClassDef` of the object.
 For more info see the **About zCClassDef** section above.